AgnostiqHQ/covalent/CONTRIBUTING.md

 * Before implementing a feature, ensure that the design is such that the code is easily testable.

+When writing tests, consider the following questions as guiding principles for writing good tests:

+1. Are these tests easily maintainable as the code implementation changes? - Try to minimize the number of tests that would need to be modified when an implementation is changed.
+2. Are these tests lightweight, i.e. not resource or time intensive? - Try to minimize test runtime and the number of operations that are carried out.
+3. Are these tests going to be helpful for debugging when a feature is added or modified?

 ### Install test packages
-The framework of choice for testing in this repo is `pytest`.
-Other relevant packages are:
-* `pytest-asyncio` - to test asynchronous code.
-* `pytest-mock` - to mock functions, server / API calls etc.
+When it comes to testing, `pytest` is the recommended framework for this repository.

-To install the packages relevant to testing,
+To install all packages relevant to testing,

 1. Navigate to the `tests` folder in the Covalent root directory.
-2. Run `pip install -r requirements.txt`
+2. Run `pip install -r requirements.txt`.

 ### Run tests locally

-The test suite for covalent can be run locally from the root directory using `pytest -v` or, `pytest -vv -s` for a more verbose setting.
+The Covalent test suite can be run locally from the root directory with `pytest`.
+Add `-vv -s` for a more verbose setting.

-Running the entire test suite will take a while and for the purpose of development, focus on a smaller subset of tests.
+Running the entire test suite everytime the code has been updated will take a while.
+The following commands are useful to hone in on a smaller subset of tests for development purposes.

 1. To run a specific test module:
 ```buildoutcfg